wuhongyewhy/LiveCoding/README.md

-## LiveCode2
+## livecode2 for python

-LiveCode2 evaluates your python code while you type and displays variable values for each line.
+livecode2 for python evaluates your python code while you type and displays trace output for each line using space_tracer.

 ![demo gif](https://raw.githubusercontent.com/Xirider/LiveCode/master/livecode_example.gif)

-LiveCode is available for free on the vscode [marketplace](https://marketplace.visualstudio.com/items?itemName=xirider.LiveCode#overview).
+The original LiveCode extension is available on the vscode marketplace; livecode2 is a fork that can be installed side‑by‑side with it.

 ## Usage

 First, make sure you have [python 3.5 or greater](https://www.python.org/downloads/) installed.

-Open a python file and click on icon in the top bar to the right to open LiveCode.
-Click on the icon again to close LiveCode.
+Open a python file and click on the icon in the top bar to the right to open livecode2.
+Click on the icon again to close it, or use the shortcuts: `control-shift-a` (current doc) / `control-shift-q` (new doc).

-Or run LiveCode through the command search: `control-shift-p`

-or use the shortcuts: `control-shift-a` (current doc) / `control-shift-q` (new doc)

 ## Features